 Come to think of it (she’s done her other ones) I have to get her something new.
 But when she finishes them she’s like, ‘I’m done’.
 She puts it away and she never opens it again.
 She’ll do all the pages and she’ll do it here and there.
 She won’t go from start to finish so, do the back page or a middle.
 She’s like whatever catches her interest and then it’s over.
 And she’s happy if I throw it away kind of thing but then she’ll want to try something new.
 Just kind of like those lessons #one—what’s my expectation, what’s not, what’s something that they want to do.

 Again, I guess, in some ways it’s my expectations again.
 I thought I had this expectation of unschooling that had to be a certain way when it didn’t.
 It really is what works for our kids and our family.
 My son is very active.
-He likes to move and roll around, he loves to read, loves outdoors, loves fishing, wildlife and survival.
+He likes to move and roll around, he loves to read, loves outdoors, loves fishing, wildlife and hunting with the new and best canada goose call.
 He’ll be out building a lean-to cutting branches down, carving them up and building a little tent.
 He’s just a different style of learner.
 All of that’s totally okay.
 We try and support what they want to do.

 PAM: I really love that Robyn, and I love your observation that it’s really all about the expectations, bringing all the stuff up.
 I love that you questioned yourself, “Is her interest a reaction to maybe an expectation that she’s feeling from me?”